Heavy-Tailed Class-Conditional Priors for Long-Tailed Generative Modeling: Conditional -Variational Autoencoder

 \section{Conditional $t^3$-Variational Autoencoder}

-We propose the Conditional $t^3$-Variational Autoencoder~\mbox{(C-$t^3$VAE)}, present its formulation, training objective, and sampling strategy.
-C-$t^3$VAE models the latent space as a mixture of Student's t-distributions, one per class, ensuring equal latent volume allocation and promoting fairness in generation.
-Intra-class imbalance is further handled by the heavy-tailed nature of the Student's t-distribution prior.
+In this section, we propose the Conditional $t^3$-Variational Autoencoder~\mbox{(C-$t^3$VAE)}, present its formulation, training objective, and sampling strategy.
+C-$t^3$VAE models the latent space as a mixture of Student’s $t$-distributions, one per class, inducing uniform prior mass across class-conditioned components under the sampling distribution.
+Intra-class variability is captured through the heavy-tailed nature of the Student’s $t$ prior.